gosmartsolutions/email-newsletters/README.md

 #Installation
 You need PHP 5+, MySQL and Composer installed on your server.
 You also need PDO enabled on the server.
-1.)
-Import the sql/mandrill-alternative-tables.sql file into your MySQL database 2.)
-Change the applications/Config.php file with your database settings, your sendgrid and mailgun api keys and other settings.
+1. Import the sql/mandrill-alternative-tables.sql file into your MySQL database
+2. Change the applications/Config.php file with your database settings, your sendgrid and mailgun api keys and other settings.
-3.)
-Upload all files to the web directory on your domain where you want this to reside.
+3. Upload all files to the web directory on your domain where you want this to reside.

-Please read the index.html file for more details on how to install and use this program.
+4. Navigate to the web url where it is installed and read through further detailed instructions on the index landing page.

 #Email Templates
 Add email templates to a table, set a schedule date, from name, from email and more.
 Supports both HTML & plain text emails.